gencat/participa/decidim-process-extended/README.md

 For participatory spaces (process and assemblies):
 - Send an internal notification and an email to admins when a participatory space is created and published.
+- Add a notification setting for admins to enabled/disabled these notifications

 ## Installation
 Add this line to your application's Gemfile: